humanmade/altis-reusable-blocks/README.md

-# Enhanced Reusable Blocks
+# Altis Reusable Blocks

-Enhanced Reusable Blocks provides enterprise workflows and added functionality for reusable blocks.
+Altis Reusable Blocks provides enterprise workflows and added functionality for reusable blocks.

-The main goals of Enhanced Reusable Blocks are to:
+The main goals of Altis Reusable Blocks are to:

 * provide a much more seamless implementation of reusable blocks into enterprise-level setups and workflows.
 * provide an improved user interface that allows for better block discovery, including search and filtering.